top of page

 — 2018

-Turning fruit and vegetable waste into
+Transforming fruit and vegetable waste into a leather alternative.

 Testing pineapple, melon, grapefruit, orange and watermelon leathers from food waste.